Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-Different from the quNit case we mentioned above, the choice of measurement basis for control state can be simplified using local measurement in qubits system.
-As presented in Fig.\ref{circuit} (a), the measurement of control state can be implemented in computational basis after the action of $m$ parallel Hadamard gates, which corresponds to the basis $\{ |+\rangle^{\otimes m}, |+\rangle^{\otimes m-1}|-\rangle,..., |-\rangle^{\otimes m}\}$.
-The quantum state of working system becomes:
+Different from the quNit case we mentioned above, the choice of measurement basis for the control system can be simplified in this m-qubit control system scheme.
+As presented in Fig.\ref{circuit} (a), the measurement of the control system can be conducted in computational basis for each qubit after the action of $m$ parallel Hadamard gates, which corresponds to the measurement basis $\{ |+\rangle^{\otimes m}, |+\rangle^{\otimes m-1}|-\rangle,..., |-\rangle^{\otimes m}\}$.
+The quantum state of working system becomes: \begin{small}